Skip to main content

 Professional Profile

-Ms. Grégoire is an Analyst at the Johns Hopkins Center for Health Security and a Research Associate at the Department of Environmental Health and Engineering at the Johns Hopkins Bloomberg School of Public Health.
-Her primary research interests include public health planning for mass gatherings, misinformation and disinformation, outbreak response, equity in health security and the impacts of climate change on health.
+Ms. Grégoire is a Senior Analyst at the Johns Hopkins Center for Health Security and a Research Associate in the Department of Environmental Health and Engineering at the Johns Hopkins Bloomberg School of Public Health.
+Her primary research interests include global health security, public health planning for mass gatherings, and public health emergency preparedness and response.

-Before joining the Center, Ms. Grégoire was a professional athlete.
-She competed in France’s Division 1 Féminine as a member of the ASJ Soyaux-Charente professional football team.
-Ms. Grégoire also partook in a year-long internship program at the Children’s Hospital Los Angeles (CHLA), where she contributed to numerous orthopedic clinical research studies addressing scoliosis, kyphosis, fractures, and growth plate injuries.
-She was the supervisor for the Center for Achievement of Teens and Children with Hand Differences during her time at CHLA.
+Before joining the Center, Ms. Grégoire was a professional athlete, competing in France’s Division 1 Féminine as a member of the ASJ Soyaux-Charente football team.
+She also completed a year-long internship at Children’s Hospital Los Angeles, contributing to orthopedic clinical research on scoliosis, kyphosis, fractures, and growth plate injuries, and supervising the Center for Achievement of Teens and Children with Hand Differences.

-Ms. Grégoire received her MSc in global health policy from the London School of Hygiene & Tropical Medicine, University of London.
-Her thesis focused on global health policies addressing climate misinformation and disinformation on social media.
-She received a BA in anthropology and a certificate in global health and health policy from Princeton University.
-Her senior thesis consisted of ethnographic fieldwork at the Hyacinth AIDS Foundation and focused on exploring structural violence through storytelling.
+Ms. Grégoire received an MSc in global health policy from the London School of Hygiene & Tropical Medicine, University of London, and a BA in anthropology with a certificate in global health and health policy from Princeton University.